Skip to main content

 Karen Flynn Kehoe, Ph.D.

 Karen Flynn Kehoe is the Director of Dyslexia Services at the Tennessee Center for the Study and Treatment of Dyslexia at Middle Tennessee State University.
 She earned a bachelor’s degree in American Studies and French from the University of Notre Dame in 1999, master’s degree in education, with a language and literacy concentration, from Harvard University Graduate School of Education in 2003, and a doctorate in educational psychology from the University of Virginia in 2022.
 Dr. Kehoe’s research interests include risk and protective factors impacting the reading development of elementary students with or at risk for reading difficulties and disability, including dyslexia.
 She is also interested in studying socioemotional and behavioral influences on reading, especially among vulnerable student populations.
 Prior to pursuing her Ph.D., Karen worked in public and private school settings as a classroom teacher, reading specialist, and instructional coach.
 She also served in leadership roles in the local government and non-profit sectors, where she directed various education and community initiatives, including: GrowSmart, the City of Virginia Beach’s birth to age 8 collaborative; the Virginia Beach Campaign for Grade-Level Reading; and United for Children, a regional, anti-poverty collective impact effort.
-Karen is passionate about working to ensure all children in Tennessee have access to high-quality, evidence-based reading instruction and intervention.
+Karen is passionate about working to ensure all children have access to high-quality, evidence-based reading instruction and intervention.

 Research Affiliates